symfony/symfony-docs/cookbook/workflow/new_project_git.rst

         $ git commit -m "Initial commit"

-8. Finally, download all of the third-party vendor libraries by executing composer.
+8. Finally, download all of the third-party vendor libraries by executing Composer.
 For details, see :ref:`installation-updating-vendors`.

 At this point, you have a fully-functional Symfony2 project that's correctly committed to Git.
 You can immediately begin development, committing the new